 Conclusion:

 Curing is necessary to accelerate the process of hydration of concrete.
-Indian standard recommends curing of concrete for at least 7 days.
+American Concrete Institute (ACI 308) recommends curing of concrete for at least 7 days.

 Read Also-